slickstream/docs/highligher/README.md

 # Highlighter

-The Highligher script highlights any element on the web page when it scrolls into view the first time.
+The Highlighter script highlights any element on the web page when it scrolls into view the first time.
 This effect is achieved by placing the rest of the content behind a translucent background.

 - If you click on the background, the highlighting goes away